MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `totalPaidReceivableGwei` is the number of Gwei we have successfully received in confirmed payments from our debtors.

-`queryResultsOpt` with no respect to which mode of record retrieval was requested, this is the field which will carry the found records.
+`queryResultsOpt` with no respect to which mode of record retrieval was requested, this is the field which will carry the resulting records.
 If a service is requested but no records can be found and so either handed back, the response will contain an empty array.

-If the "topRecords" parameter is used, the records will be sorted downwards and limited in their number by the demanded maximal amount; their ordering will depend on the parameter `orderedBy` with values `Balance` or `Age`.
-If the table contains fewer records than requested, a smaller amount comes back.
+If the `topRecords` parameter is used, the results will be sorted in descending order by either balance or age, depending on the value of the orderedBy parameter.
+The number of results returned will be no greater than the value of the `topRecords` parameter.

-With `customQueryOpt`, the limiting age and balance ranges depend on the user and constrain the subset of records being returned.
-The results are always ordered by balance under this mode, and it stands here too, that an empty array arrives if no records can be retrieved.
+With `customQueryOpt`, the limiting age and balance ranges depend on the user's choices and constrain the subset of records being returned.
+The results are always ordered by balance in this mode, and it is the case here too, that an empty array is handed back if no records can be retrieved.

-Because of the optional nature of the queries of this kind, and also since it is possible to request a single-table view, instead of getting both every time, null can be returned in various places, either at the position of individual tables or alone, suggesting that no query like these was actually requested.
+Because of a cascade of optional values going along with this letter kind of a query, and also because it's a valid option to request just a single table view, null should be anticipated in various places, either at the position of individual tables (`payableOpt`, `receivableOpt`) or instead of the whole thing (`customQueryOpt`), which points to that no query of that kind was actually made in the first place.

 `payableOpt` is the part referring to payable records if any exist, null or an empty array are also possible.